 Plus, instead of hosting individual yard sales on different days, a community yard sale limits the traffic to one day or weekend, which cuts down on the mess made and the time it will take to clean it.

 HOA boards carry a lot of responsibility within their communities.
-The amenities are all paid for by the tenants, but it’s the HOA’s job to keep things clean and upkeep the community’s resources.
+The amenities are all paid for by the residents, but it’s the HOA’s job to keep things clean and upkeep the community’s resources.

 This spring, ensure your community stays clean and safe by checking amenities, irrigation systems, walking paths, and roads to make sure your community is ready for summer activity.